 While this site is focused on the Great I Am, I figure some people may be curious about my background, and rightfully so.
 I myself wouldn’t feel comfortable with reading on topics as important as history and theology covered by just anybody who happens to have a keyboard and the motivation to write.

-I was born on December 10, 1998, in the Chicagoland area.
 About four months after my birth, I was baptized into the Christian Reform Church, April 18, 1999 [and am forevermore baptized into Christ].
-We didn’t stay with the program very long, though, as my younger brothers and I were a rather rowdy bunch, tough to quell on Sunday mornings.
-A few years following our departure from the Reformed tradition, when I was in third grade, we mellowed out a bit, so our mom got us back into the congregation scene at an evangelical community church.
+A few years following our departure from the Reformed tradition, when I was in third grade, we mellowed out a bit, so my mother began to take my brothers and I to an evangelical community church.
 My membership there persisted from then on until I was just going into eighth grade, when one of my friends brought me along to his church one Sunday, which is affiliated with the Lutheran Church – Missouri Synod.
 I ended up being confirmed the following year, 2013.

-I am currently enrolled at Concordia University Wisconsin, honing in on Christian Thought and Theological Languages.
-After college, I plan on going to one of the two Concordia Seminaries to be ordained into the Office of Holy Ministry.
+I am currently enrolled at Concordia University Wisconsin, with a double major in Christian Thought and Theological Languages.
+After graudation, I plan on studying at of the two Concordia Seminaries to be ordained into the Office of Holy Ministry.

 Hammer and Shield will be primarily focused on theology, worldview, history and poetry, as well as my satire section, The Wittenberg Weaver.
+Due to the rigor of my vocation as student, article postings will be few and far-between during the academic year.
 As my age and level of expertise likely make evident, this won’t exactly be doctorate-level exegetical study, but hopefully something you can still take away from; and all glory and praise be to God if you do.

 Verbum Domini Manet in Aeternum.